hoodiecrow/ConsTcl/README.md

 ### Binding forms

 The binding forms are not fundamental the way the earlier nine forms are.
-They are an application of a combination of forms eight and nine, the procedure definition form and the procedure call.
+They are an application of a combination of forms eight and nine, the procedure definition form and the procedure call form.
 But their use is sufficiently distinguished to earn them their own heading.

 #### let special form